ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Proposed Method

-\textbf{Step 1: Construction of a Public Probe Set.} We construct a lightweight public probe set $\mathcal{P} = \{\mathbf{x}^{(1)},..., \mathbf{x}^{(Q)}\}$ from open benchmarks (e.g., GLUE \cite{SuperGLUE}), distributed to all clients as a common reference for privacy-preserving behavioral evaluation.
+\textbf{Step 1: Construction of a Public Probe Set.} We construct a lightweight, public probe dataset $\mathcal{P} = \{x^{(1)},..., x^{(Q)}\}$ by sampling diverse inputs from open benchmarks (e.g., GLUE, TREC, or SQuAD development datasets\cite{SuperGLUE,SQuAD}).
+This set is distributed by the cloud server to all clients and serves as a common reference for behavioral evaluation, without exposing any private data.